Engina mendicaria: Description

 The shell size varies between 10 mm and 20 mm.
 This shell shows a white or yellowish background with a few transversal black bands and resembles the yellow and black pattern of wasps and bees (hence a common name).

+In comparison with other Pacific Engina species, E. mendicaria is relatively smooth, with only the early whorls bearing axial costae.
+The shell is purplish black and is ornamented with yellow or white transverse bands of varying width.
+The columella differs from that of other Engina species in being smooth, apart from one to two neat denticles.

 Distribution

-This species is distributed in the Red Sea and in the Indian Ocean along Aldabra, Chagos, Kenya, Madagascar, Mauritius, Mozambique, Tanzania, in the tropical Indo-Pacific and Australia.
+This species occurs in the Red Sea and in the Indian Ocean off Aldabra, Chagos, Kenya, Madagascar, Mauritius, Mozambique, Tanzania, in the tropical Indo-Pacific, Papua New Guinea and Australia (Northern Territory, Queensland, Western Australia).

+Specimens are most commonly found under basalt rocks at high tide level.

 Habitat

 These carnivore sea snails live on rocky shores and sand beds.
 They are mainly nocturnal.